symphonyoss/symphony-app-authentication/README.md

 <script type="text/javascript" src="https://www.symphony.com/resources/api/v1.0/symphony-api.js" charset="utf-8"></script>
 ```

-You must also import `initApp` function from `symphony-app-authentication-fe` library in our javascript code.
+You must also import `initApp` function from `symphony-app-authentication-fe` library in your javascript code.

-Then, in our application bootstrap, you must call `initApp` function providing a JSON object that contains appId,
+Then, in your application bootstrap, you must call `initApp` function providing a JSON object that contains appId,
 external dependencies, local dependencies you want to export, and base URL for **Application Authentication API**

 ```javascript